 Integrating a counselor or a therapist into the recovery process is healthy and helpful.
 Therapy is one of the most important elements of recovery, as it allows you a healthy space to consider the ramifications of your addiction and provides you with a means by which to adapt to the changes necessary to overcome it.

-Individual or group counseling should be a part of your individual recovery and couples therapy can help you balance the demands that your addiction and recovery make on your marriage.
+Individual counseling should be a part of your individual recovery and couples therapy can help you balance the demands that your addiction and recovery make on your marriage.
 Therapy will teach you the skills that can aid you in coping with stressful situations within your life that might trigger your substance use.
 It can also help you to deal with unresolved issues that may be exacerbating your substance abuse.

 It is important to remember overcoming your addiction may not be enough to solve all your problems.
 Although many of them may derive from the stress of your addiction, some are separate and more complex.
 It is for this reason that couples counseling might be especially useful.
 This therapeutic environment can help you learn to deal with these problems.